 Serving families has always been at the heart of the Y. We are a place they can find respite from social, economic and educational challenges, and learn how to overcome them.
 We desire for every family to build stronger bonds, achieve a greater work/life balance, and become more engaged within the community.
+Throughout the summer we will have family nights for the whole family to experience camp!

-YMCA MEMBERSHIPS
+YMCA MEMBERSHIPS Save you money

 We hope that you will consider joining us as a member of the YMCA.
 If you are interested in becoming a member and benefiting from our savings on program rates, please contact our Membership Experience team for more information.
+You can still join ongoing monthly membership to get the reduced member camp fee!

-Membership Director: Kristin Jones Email: krjones@oldcolonyymca.org Phone: 781-341-2016 x 257
+Senior Program Director for Membership: Nelson Fernandez Email: Ncruzfernandez@oldcolonyymca.org Phone: 781-341-2016 x 236